marlonbernardes/expressive/README.md

 const app = express();
 expressive.bootstrap(app, [new UsersController(), new ProjectsController()], {
-  // the middleware below will be added to all methods in all controllers registered above
+  // The middleware below will be added to all methods in all controllers registered above.
-  // you can also add middlewares at controller or method level using the @Middleware decorator
+  // You can also add middlewares at controller or method level using the @Middleware decorator.
   globalMiddlewares: [loggingMiddleware()]
 })
 ```